Locations:

 A healthy heart valve fully closes to keep blood flowing in the proper direction.
 A leaky heart valve lets some blood leak backward each time your heart beats.

-A set of illustrations showing the difference between a healthy heart valve and a leaky heart valve.
-A diagram shows the location of each of your four heart valves.
+The difference between a healthy heart valve and a leaky heart valve including the location of your four heart valves.

 Symptoms and Causes